1. Professional experience

 2. Academic Degrees: Senior Lecturer (Docent) in Wood and Wood Composites, KTH, 2009; PhD in Wood Technology and Processing, KTH, 2000; Licentiate of Engineering degree (Lic.Eng.) in Wood Technology and Processing, KTH 1996; and Master of Science degree (M.Sc.) in mechanical engineering, KTH 1992.

-5. Scientific publications and merits: Has contributed to ca 50 papers in peer reviewed journals or books; 3 editor assignments; and circa 55 papers in proceedings of international conferences, see Google scholar profile here , see also a compilation of my publications in the DIVA database under the heading Publications (in the right margin at the upper part of this page).
-See the following selectedopen access publications:
+6. Scientific publications and merits: Has contributed to ca 55 papers in peer reviewed journals or books; 3 editor assignments; and circa 60 papers in proceedings of international conferences, see

 There is an increasing interest in the building sector for new types of eco-efficient biobased building materials.
 The objective of our research group is to explore the field ofengineered wood and biobased building material systems, primarily based on renewable forest biomass.
 The over-all aim is to support a sustainable development of the society.

 See YouTube presentation about "The New Wood Age" (In Swedish).